Consensas/information-passport/docs/Technical.md

   the need for data centralization
 * Secure - obviously
 * Revokable - e.g. in the case of security breaches or fraudulently issued credentials
-* Renouncable - e.g. having a URL to a passport won't guarentee it will verify or validate in the future
+* Renounceable - e.g. having a URL to a passport won't guarantee it will verify or validate in the future
 * Localized / Internationalized - passports need to work across multiple cultures and languages